GoogleCloudPlatform/document-intake-accelerator/README.md

 ### Using External Static IP for the front end UI

 Static IP address could be assigned to GKE ingress during deployment via the `cda_external_ip` parameter.
+> Right now, it has to be a *regional* Static IP address, corresponding to the VPC region.

-You could provide it using `terraform/environments/dev/terraform.tfvars' file:
+You could provide it using `terraform/environments/dev/terraform.tfvars` file:

 Copy `terraform/environments/dev/terraform.sample.tfvars` as `terraform/environments/dev/terraform.tfvars` file: